mmistakes/minimal-mistakes/contact/index.md

 You can contact Tom Verguts at [Tom.Verguts@UGent.be](mailto:Tom.Verguts@UGent.be)

-This website is hosted via [GitHub pages](https://github.com/phuycke/phuycke.github.io).
+This website is hosted via [GitHub pages](https://github.com/CogComNeuroSci/CogComNeuroSci.github.io).
-If you see any typos or other mistakes please let us know...or file a pull request with your edits.
+If you see any typos or other mistakes please let us know... or file a pull request with your edits!